jopemachine-playground/mac-sync-config/README.md

 ## How to set up

-1. Create a private repository for `mac-sync-config` in Github.
+1. Create a repository for `mac-sync-config` through your Github account.

 2. Add `mac-sync-configs.yaml` to the `main` branch of the repository.

 3. Run `mac-sync-config push` to upload the configuration files to the repository.
-You need to enter Github access token when you first try it.
+Note that you need to enter Github access token when you first try it.

-4. In another mac, run `mac-sync-config pull` to download configuration files from the repository.
+4. Run `mac-sync-config pull` to download configuration files from the repository.

 ## Configuration